Some people on the internet say that The Escape Artist is running out of fresh material.

 How many clients know how much they are paying in total (including adviser fees, fund management fees and trading commissions)?
 People are being fleeced while they bury their heads in the sand.
 Its part-tragedy, part-farce.

-Yes, I understand that many people want help and that’s cool.
+Yes, I understand that many people want help.
 I’m all for financial planners helping people to save and invest.
-But there is a good reason why I charge fixed (flat) fees for my financial coaching.
+But there is a good reason why I charge clear, fixed fees for my financial coaching.
 People work best together when their interests are aligned.

 If you don’t know upfront how much financial advice is costing you, then you’re probably being screwed.